youvegoteth/youvegoteth.github.io/README.md

 Easily send [Ethereum](https://www.ethereum.org/) to an email.

+# Demo

+View a demo at [https://youvegoteth.github.io/](https://youvegoteth.github.io/) (testRPC only right now -- will be on the mainnet soon!)

 ## Project Overview

 Want to pay your friends in [Ethereum](https://www.ethereum.org/), but they don't have a wallet?
 Now with [You've Got ETH](https://youvegoteth.github.io/) you can send [Ethereum](https://www.ethereum.org/) to an email address.